ONE PIECE fans, unite!

 Address (click for Google Maps): Kumamoto City Zoological and Botanical Gardens, Kengun 5-chome 14-2, Higashi-ku, Kumamoto 862-0911

-By tram: Take tram to Zoological & Botanical Gardens Entrance, then walk 5 minutes.
+By tram: Take tram to Zoological & Botanical Gardens Entrance, then walk 5 minutes to the zoo.

 Brook’s statue was scheduled to be unveiled March 29th, 2020, but was postponed due to COVID-19 until November 8th.
 He is located on the west side of the park along the Mifune Bypass.
 He is located in Fureai Hiroba/Friendship Park, about equidistant from the east and west parking lots.
 The park has a nice playground and ice cream shop (that also sells the Brook statue figure), and the nearby Dinosaur Museum has interesting exhibits on dinosaurs and explains why you see so much dinosaur-related stuff in Mifune.

 Address (click for Google Maps): Fureai Hiroba, Kinokura 1253, Mifune, Kamimashiki-gun, Kumamoto 861-3204

 Address (click for Google Maps): Ozu Central Park, Ozu 1156-3, Kikuchi-gun, Kumamoto 869-1233

-By train: Take train from Kumamoto Station or Shin-Suizenji Station for Higo-Ozu Station and walk 5 minutes.
+By train: Take train from Kumamoto Station or Shin-Suizenji Station for Higo-Ozu Station and walk 5 minutes to the park.